confluentinc/ksql/documentation/quickstart.rst

 Start KSQL and read topic data into KSQL
 ----------------------------------------

-1. Download the KSQL jar file <TODO: insert download link>.

-2. Start KSQL.
+1. Start KSQL.
 In this example, we use ``local`` mode to connect to the Kafka broker running on the local machine that is listening on ``localhost:9092``.

 .. sourcecode:: bash